 Contact your local Repair & Maintenance Zone and/or place a request through Atlas.

-Working within the glove box, or controlled environment, contain and completely submerge the waste materials in mineral oil
+Within the glove box, or controlled environment, containerize the waste materials and completely submerge them in oil.

-If working with these materials, please work with EHS to prepare a lab/process specific SOP to ensure safety requirements are met.
-This process will also ensure you have the appropriate fire extinguishing method available for these water-reactive chemicals.
+*If working with these materials, please work with EHS to prepare a process specific SOP to ensure safety requirements are met.
+This process will also ensure you have the appropriate fire extinguishing method available for these water reactive chemicals.

 Highly Hazardous Reactive Wastes For Stabilization

 Some reactive materials are capable of violent or explosive decomposition (e.g., lethal shock-wave, extreme heat, flame or explosive gas).
-Special care must be observed when handling these materials and wastes and precautions must be implemented.
+Special care must be observed when purchasing, managing and handling these materials..

-If you need to get rid of a waste that is explosive there may be a charge associated.
+If you need to get rid of a waste that is highly reactive or explosive there may be a charge associated.
 Contact the EHS Office at (617) 452-3477 for details or via email at environment@mit.edu.

 Chemical hazardous waste that is generated from laboratory equipment, such as HPLC units, should be collected as follows: